 What has your team learned while managing Edgewood during this time of pandemic?

 Marlene: “Covid-19 has demonstrated many things to us as managers.
 First and foremost, we always knew our staff loved the residents we serve, but Covid-19 has shown us the true extent of their love, care and compassion.
 Edgewood’s location in North Andover, Massachusetts, put us ‘in the thick of things,’ but our staff did everything in their power to keep residents safe, healthy, comfortable and even entertained.
 In return, Edgewood residents took it upon themselves to raise money for our employees who were working so hard, and they wrote some of the most heartfelt letters.
 Their appreciation and gratitude made those difficult months bearable.

 “Did we have to implement some guidelines during Covid-19?
 Absolutely!
 But we did it all in concert with the Resident Council.
-So far, we’ve created more than ten videos and sent more than 31 (and counting) letters to residents to keep them well-informed.
-We’re still not done with Covid-19, but with the trust, love and mutual respect that exists between residents, staff and management, we’re confident that, together, we will prevail!”
+We’ve created multiple videos and sent frequent letters to residents to keep them well-informed.
+We’re still not done with Covid-19, but with the trust, love and mutual respect that exists between residents, staff and management, we’re confident that, together, we will prevail!”*

 What are your hopes for The Baldwin?

 Marlene: “My hope is that, one day, I will get to sit with residents by the reflecting pool at The Baldwin, watching the beautiful sunsets, enjoying each other’s company and appreciating all that New Hampshire has to offer.
 There’s no way to measure the satisfaction that comes from empowering seniors to truly enjoy the best years of their lives.”